 Based on all the information above, the performance of our disadvantaged pupils partially met expectations.
-Given this evaluation, we have reviewed our strategy plan for the next three years and made changes to how we intend to use our budget this academic year.
+Given this evaluation, we have reviewed our strategy plan and made changes to how we intend to use our budget this academic year.

 Externally provided programmes